WHITE WATER RULESHEET

 along with it if you have both running at once.
 This makes it very easy

-for each Bigfoot Jackpot.
+to get 50M for each Bigfoot Jackpot.
 This is probably a limitation

 of the software.